Tag: poem analysis

 Sonnet 20

-Sonnet 20: A Woman’s Face with Nature’s Own Hand Painted by William Shakespeare A woman’s face with nature’s own hand painted Hast thou, the master-mistress of my passion; A woman’s gentle heart, but not acquainted With shifting change as is…
+Sonnet 20: A Masterpiece of Unconventional Beauty by William Shakespeare A woman’s face, with nature’s own hand painted, Hast thou, the master-mistress of my love, A woman’s gentle heart, but not acquainted, With shifting change as is false woman’s fashion.…

 The Sea of Glass